marilu1981/surveys_dashboard1/API_ENDPOINTS.md

 - All responses are compressed with gzip
 - Data is cached for 5 minutes to reduce GCS calls
+- Individual survey files are used instead of large responses.ndjson for better performance
-- Pagination is recommended for large datasets
+- Pagination is recommended for large datasets (max 5000 records per request)
 - Use specific survey endpoints for better performance
 - Demographics endpoint provides pre-computed data for faster dashboard loading